sackosoft/sanctum/README.md

   - [ ] Documentation
   - [ ] Performance optimization

+## Work Triage

+- [ ] Wrap the Lua VM so that detailed telemetry can be emitted, per instance.
+    - memory usage, spell execution count+time, event input and output counters.
+- [ ] Support N:M event inputs and outputs for spells (currently only supports 1:0 and 1:1).

 ## Glossary

 Novice sorcers may struggle to uncover the mysteries of the Sanctum: